benwzj/benwzj.github.io/_posts/2024-05-30-shopify-dev.md

 ## Headless

-### What is Headless
-- Headless means total customized storefront which give you maximum flexibility.
+Headless means total **customized storefront** which give you maximum flexibility.

+### Features
-- You can build Headless with Shopify’s Storefront APIs and Customer Account APIs.
+- You can build Headless with Shopify’s **Storefront APIs** and **Customer Account APIs**.
 - Hydrogen is Shopify official headless framework.
-You can alwo bring your own stack.
+You are allowed to bring your own stack.
 - Oxygen is Shopify’s global serverless hosting platform, built for deploying Hydrogen storefronts at the edge.
-- custom storefron, not just website, it can be native mobile app, PWA, video livestreams, IoT, or just add a buy button on an existing website.
+- Custom storefron, not just website, it can be native mobile app, PWA, video livestreams, IoT, or just add a buy button on an existing website.

+### Storefront API
+The Storefront API provides access to Shopify's primitives and capabilities such as displaying products and collections, adding items to the cart, calculating contextual pricing, and more.
+You can use the Storefront API to build unique commerce experiences on any platform, including the web, native apps, games, and social media, using the frontend tools of your choice.

+There are two methods of authentication for the Storefront API:
+- Public token
+- Private token

+Shopify provide some Developer tools for Storefront API:
+- Storefront API GraphiQL explorer
+- Storefront API learning kit

+#### storefront api vs admin api
+The Storefront API is primarily used by **merchants** to build their storefront and create custom experiences for their customers.
+This API allows merchants to access and modify data related to products, collections, customers, and orders on the storefront.

+On the other hand, the Admin API is primarily used by **partners** to access and modify data on the merchant's store.
+This API allows partners to create apps that add functionality to the merchant's store, such as inventory management or marketing tools.
+The Admin API provides access to a broader range of data compared to the Storefront API, including data related to payments, shipping, and taxes.

+### Customer Account API
+The Customer Account API offers a secure and private way of accessing private customer-scoped data, such as customer, orders, payments, fulfillment, discounts, refunds, and metafields.
+The Customer Account API allows you to build personalized customer experiences that you can use in your Headless or Hydrogen custom storefronts.

+The Customer Account API is a GraphQL API that requires an access token associated with a specific customer.

-## FQA
+## FAQ

 ### What is Storefront
 Storefront is the interface to customers from which you can sell things.